 50-100 years: Through shifting norms and behaviour we will have avoided an ecological disaster, live in world where hunger and poverty has been decisively eradicated and where human rights are respected by states, corporations and people alike.

-Normative: Scan Your Purchase, Visualize Your Impact in the Shifting behavior for a changing climate contest is the same as this one, as Normative perfectly fits the description for both contests.
+Normative: Scan Your Purchase, Visualize Your Impact in the Consumption of Products and Services contest is the same as this one, as Normative perfectly fits the description for both contests.